Asbestos law

 The mineral asbestos is subject to a wide range of laws and regulations that relate to its production and use, including mining, manufacturing, use and disposal.
 Injuries attributed to asbestos have resulted in both workers' compensation claims and injury litigation.
 Health problems attributed to asbestos include asbestosis, mesothelioma, lung cancer, and diffuse pleural thickening.

 One of the major issues relating to asbestos in civil proceedings is the latency of asbestos-related diseases.
+A National Institutes of Health of 421 people reported a latency period of 14 to 72 years from exposure to asbestos to mesothelioma diagnosis.
 Most countries have limitation periods to bar actions that are taken long after the cause of action has lapsed.
 For example, in Malaysia the time period to file a tort action is six years from the time the tort occurred.
 Due to several asbestos-related actions, countries such as Australia have amended their laws relating to limitations to accumulate starting from time of discovery rather than time when the cause of action accrued.
 The first employee claims for injury from exposure to asbestos in the workplace were made in 1927, and the first lawsuit against an asbestos manufacturer was filed in 1929.
 Since then, many lawsuits have been filed.
 As a result of the litigation, manufacturers sold off subsidiaries, diversified, produced asbestos substitutes, and started asbestos removal businesses.

 Worldwide, 67 countries and territories (including those in the European Union) have banned the use of asbestos.
 It is listed as a category of controlled waste under Annex I of the Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and their Disposal [1992].
 This means that parties to the convention are required to prohibit the export of hazardous wastes to parties which have prohibited the import of such wastes via the notification procedure in Article 13 of the convention.
 In places such as India, however, there continues to be a high use of friable or dust-based asbestos in compressed asbestos fiber (CAF) gaskets, ropes, cloth, gland packings, millboards, insulation, brake liners, and other products which are being exported without adequate knowledge and information to the other countries.
 Asbestos use is prevalent in India because there is no effective enforcement of the rules.